Find a Law Firm

 Find an Approved Solicitor on the Britannia Conveyancing Panel

-My conveyancers in Birmingham have advised me that they can not locate my conveyancing file.
-At the time of my purchase I took out a mortgage with Britannia.
+My lawyers in Manchester have advised me that they can not locate my conveyancing file.
+To assist with my purchase I took out a mortgage with Britannia.
 Is it case that being on the Britannia conveyancing panel they need to have retained the file for a number of years?

 It very much depends from lender to lender but many of the Terms and Conditions of Conveyancing Panel Appointment require the file to be held for a period of 6 years.
 That being said we have not seen a copy of the Britannia Conveyancing Panel Terms.
 It might be worth you contacting Britannia directly.